Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/30 - Sorting.md

 **Advantages**:

-- In-place sorting
+- In-place sorting (check the comment in the code)
-- No extra space needed
+- No extra space needed (check the comment in the note)
 - Predictable performance
 - Great for finding k largest/smallest elements